status-im/nim-toml-serialization/README.md

   - `Sign.Neg`

 ## Implementation specifics
-TOMLTime contains subsecond field.
+TomlTime contains subsecond field.
 The spec says the precision is implementation specific.
 In nim-toml-serialization the default is 6 digits precision.
 You can override this using compiler switch `-d:subsecondPrecision=numDigits`.